A Nonprofit's Donor Cycle: Your guide to taking donors on the ride of their lives

 What is the donor engagement process?

-The donor engagement process is the structured approach a nonprofit organization takes to connecting with and cultivating donors.
+The nonprofit donor engagement process is the structured approach a nonprofit organization takes to connecting with and cultivating donors.
 It is similar to the donor cycle but emphasizes how each stage leads to the next rather than the cyclical nature of donor engagement and stewardship.

 How many stages are there in the donor cycle?